cosmos/cosmos-sdk/docs/architecture/adr-031-msg-service.md

 On the client side, developers could take advantage of this by creating RPC implementations that encapsulate transaction logic.
-Protobuf libraries that use asynchronous callbacks, like [protobuf.js](https://github.com/protobufjs/protobuf.js#using-services) could use this to register callbacks for specific messages even for transactions that span include multiple `Msg`s.
+Protobuf libraries that use asynchronous callbacks, like [protobuf.js](https://github.com/protobufjs/protobuf.js#using-services) could use this to register callbacks for specific messages even for transactions that include multiple `Msg`s.

 For backwards compatibility, existing `Msg` types should be used as the request parameter for `service` definitions.
 Newer `Msg` types which only support `service` definitions